mgomes/dl/README.md

 ### Boost

 The boost will set the concurrency level.
-In typical concurrency scenarios you want to set this to the number of CPU threads available... however, to be courteous the network host we recommend keeping this at the default value of `8`.
-A higher value doesn't always lead to faster downloads anyway.
-At some concurrency level, your network throughput will saturate
+In typical concurrency scenarios you want to set this to the number of CPU threads available... however, we recommend keeping this at the default value of `8`.
+A higher value doesn't always lead to faster downloads.
+At some concurrency level, your network throughput will saturate.

 ```
 dl -boost 8 <file url>